Birhanu, a clinician in Ethiopia

 Few would call him a celebrity, but when Birhanu walks down the street, he sometimes gets noticed.
 People don’t ask him for an autograph but instead, greet him with a smile and a wave.
 These are the children he has treated for clubfoot at the Hope Walks partner clinic at Adama Teaching Hospital, one of the largest public hospitals in Ethiopia.

-For the past eight years, he devotes one day a week to the Hope Walks partner clinic, and the rest of his professional time is spent at the public hospital conducting minor surgery.
-In about a year, Birhanu plans to get married, but he says he will always help at the clubfoot clinic.
+For the past eleven years, he has devoted one day a week to the Hope Walks partner clinic, and the rest of his professional time is spent at the public hospital conducting minor surgery.